 Shipt, owned by Target Stores, reported in May 2020 that sales through their service grew 300% year over year.
 Rosie, a 3P delivery service catering to independent grocers, reported an increase of 900% since the start of the pandemic.

-A compelling factor separating these two delivery leaders is the length of time it takes to delivery an order.
-The average time for an Instacart grocery delivery is 2 hours, as opposed to 30 minutes for a restaurant order.
+A compelling factor separating these two delivery leaders is the length of time it takes to deliver an order.
+The average time for Instacart grocery delivery is 2 hours, as opposed to 30 minutes for a restaurant order.

 Comparing Third-Party to home-grown online delivery

 Instacart and other 3P delivery providers are expected to position themselves to serve a growing online need for grocery, restaurant, and full assortment delivery.
 Tory Gundelach stated that 90% of customers use multiple methods to purchase products and the in-store, curbside, and delivery models must support those customer needs as it continues to be a complex issue to address.

 The 3P delivery market may see shakeups as competitors like DoorDash compete with Instacart, as well as continued merger activities in the delivery sector.
 DoorDash is the current competitor to keep an eye on for the future.

 However, grocers will be looking to develop their own 1P delivery services that allow them to exert more control over the buying experience and delivery process.
 We expect larger retailers to rely less on partnerships with 3P providers, especially in markets where it makes sense for them to efficiently expand their own last-mile delivery operations.